 Out of proportion

-The organizers of the referendum, including the former Catalan vice president, Oriol Junqueras, and the leaders of the two largest pro-independence organizations, are still in jail, awaiting trial.
+The organizers of the referendum, including the former Catalan vice president, Oriol Junqueras, and the leaders of the two largest pro-independence organizations in the region, are still in jail, awaiting trial.
 Catalans display yellow ribbons on their homes and their lapels to show solidarity with what they call their “political prisoners”.

 It is petty, vindictive and ultimately counterproductive, as it does nothing to heal the rift between opponents and proponents of independence the unionists claim to worry so much about.